Underflow/genetik-perceptron/README.md

 ===========

 The goal of this project is to implement a neural network which could be trained by a genetic algorithm (with a sufficient abstraction level to be usable to solve many kind of problems).

+This project will probably reused to make a version using backpropagation as learning algorithm.